 - Designated driver for postoperative surgery patients

-Full visitor guidance is located on our COVID-19 info page.
+Full visitor guidance is located on our COVID-19 information page.

 If we see an increase in COVID-19 cases, we may reinstate some or all of the restrictions we have had in place.
 We will be closely monitoring COVID-19 cases in our area and the pace at which we resume procedures will be dictated by the realities in our community.

 Our clinics are open to take care of your health care needs whether in person or virtually.
 We continue to offer virtual visits as a convenient option for our patients in addition to in-person visits.
 Call your provider to determine which option is right for your next visit.
 You can also use CHI Franciscan’s provider search tool to see which providers are offering virtual visits.